 • history (How does this compare to past spills and disasters?).

 One way to begin the conversation is to have students consider how events like this happen in the first place.
 Every day, we use 3 billion gallons of oil (700 million in the United States alone) for things like transportation, heating and cooling, and manufacturing plastics.
 It’s the production, transportation, and use of oil for these everyday purposes that creates the potential for oil spills.

 Many students will see heart-breaking photos of marine animals covered in crude oil.
 While students can easily understand that ingesting oil can make animals sick, discussing other impacts can help them comprehend how damaging a spill like this can be for wildlife.
-For a reference on Gulf species that are likely to be impacted, visit the Encyclopedia of Life’s Oil Spill page.
+For a reference on Gulf species that are likely to be impacted, visit our Oil Spill page.